 And I Must Scream: A Fridge Horror version of Gym's ultimate fate.
 According to supplementary materials, the Turn A, and presumably the Turn X, are capable of regenerating themselves and their pilot endlessly.
 Given that the Moonlight Butterfly is just an extension of the Turn units' nanomachines, there is every reason to believe that Gym will be trapped in the Moonlight Butterfly's cocoon, fully conscious, for all time.

-And Man Grew Proud/Future Imperfect: On Earth, much of what's known about the Black History (or the pre-CC past in general) come from old legends and whatever could be scrounged from archaeological finds until the real truth is revealed.
+And Man Grew Proud/Future Imperfect: On Earth, much of what's known about the Black History (or the pre-Correct Century past in general) come from old legends and whatever could be scrounged from archaeological finds until the real truth is revealed.
 Though given what the Moonlight Butterfly apocalypse did, it's very much justified.

 Anyone Can Die: It may not be a Kill 'em All series, but come on, who expected Gavan Gooney to go out in a nuclear bang midseries?